 “Hello, Mr. Sethos,” she greeted me.
 “I’m Persephone Gwyned, calling you back on your recent inquiry.”
 A digital background of rainbow bridges and twinkling stars framed her red hair.

 “Hello, and thanks for calling me back.
 Any luck on the inquiry?”

 “Well, the Dreamvale wizard who consults for us said some interesting things, some of them kind of alarming.
 First off, historical fiction and fantasy have been trending lately over here in the Coaguum.”

 “Yes, I’ve read some of it.
-Who knew that Star Trek would reinvent itself again?”
+Who suspected that Star Trek would manage to reinvent itself again?”

 “Yes, interesting that you mention it as an example.
 Our consultant says a meme is floating around about a crazy Vulcan named Sybok forcing mind melds on people and turning them into a group of zombies.”

 “I haven’t heard of him.
-I’ll look him up.”
+I’ll have to look him up.”

 “He was a character in a pretty bad old movie.
 Very old.”
 Everything is very old to twentysomethings.
 “Also, he’s keeping company with a group of fictional tricksters involved in a betting pool.
 The Sundance Kid, Etta Place, Han Solo, the Yes Men, and William the Bloody are taking bets on whether an Egyptian detective named Simon can stay alive for another week.”

 “Wait a moment.
 The Yes Men were real once, back in the 21st century.
 What are they doing in the Dreamvale?”